zhuoy-qc/RingDock/README.md

 This repository provides tools for our RingDock pipepline, focusing on pi-cation interactions (cations from protein).

 ⚙️ Environment Setup
-We recommend using Conda to set up a reproducible environment.
+We recommend using Conda to set up the environment.

-Step 1: Create the Environment bash conda env create -f ringdock_pi-cation_env.yml
+conda env create -f ringdock_pi-cation_env.yml
-💡 Before sharing the YAML file, remove the prefix: line to avoid machine-specific paths.

-Step 2: Activate the Environment bash conda activate ringdock_pi-cation_env
+conda activate ringdock_pi-cation_env

 📁 Dataset-Based Usage (e.g., PoseBuster)
 To run the full pipeline on a dataset like PoseBuster:

 Download the dataset of interest.

-Place all PDB_ID directories in a single working directory.
+Go to the single working directory containing all PDB ID dirs.

 Run the following scripts in that directory:

-python pi-cation-analysis.py
-python 1_sampling.py
-python 2_model.py
+python pi-cation-analysis.py, which finds all pi-cation interactions python 1_sampling.py python 2_model.py
-The toolkit will compute:

-π-cation interaction recovery rates

-Error metrics for structural predictions

 🧪 Single PDB Usage
 You can also analyze individual PDB files using the utilities provided:

 Navigate to the utils/ directory.

-Use the scripts there to run the pipeline on a single structure.

-This mode is ideal for quick testing or focused analysis on specific proteins.

 📊 Output & Evaluation
-The analysis outputs include:
+The analysis codes include:

-Recovery statistics for π-cation interactions
+Compute Recovery rate for π-cation interactions

 Structural error metrics

-Logs and intermediate data for further inspection